Millau: Geography

 The territory of this town lies across a southern portion of the Massif Central.
 It covers a large area of some 16,823 ha, which makes it the 25th largest metropolitan town in France.
 The municipality lies at the heart of the Grands Causses, a part of the Causse Rouge (east of the plateau Lévézou), and part of Larzac as well as part of the Black Causse.
 The city county seat is located in the lower part of the town, in a large depression at the confluence of the Tarn and Dourbie, at an altitude of about 340 m.

 The territory surrounding the town of Millau is characterized by livestock production and the maintaining of natural grasslands, fields and temporary pastures.
 A multitude of gorges, ravines and defiles give the landscape its character.
 These predominantly agricultural rural areas like the rest of this fragile region, are protected by the Regional Natural Park of Grands Causses.

 The area's flora consists of over 2000 species.
 There is a triple-leaved asparagus, Montpellier aphyllanthe, honeysuckle from the Etruria region of Italy.
 During the summer, the highest land of the municipality does not retain rain water and becomes arid.
 Some game in the area is protected and regulated by the hunting missions which gather quails, Hobby falcon, hawks, lizards, deer, wild boars, deer and mountain sheep.

 The expansion of the bed of the river Tarn in the city and the creation of a raw discharge linked to its expansion has slowed and lowered the level of the river that now sees the proliferation of aquatic buttercup which is reveling in the stagnant water.
 This has also led to a decline in wild populations of brown trout in this sector.
 Also waterproofing concrete and paving large areas has increased significantly water from rain discharged directly to the river inducing a phenomenon called "flush" that is quite destructive to aquatic fauna and the banks.

 Climate

 There are three distinct climatic effects felt in the region.
 In spring and autumn, the westerly winds and southwest produce an oceanic climate.
 In summer, winds from the southeast predominate and the weather is more Mediterranean, but these winds can also disrupt the normal course of the season at any time of the year.
 In winter, northern winds submit this country to the rigors of continental climate.

 Administration

-Millau is a sub-prefecture of the Aveyron department in the Occitanie region.
+Millau is a sub-prefecture of the Aveyron department in Occitania.

-The 'Community of Communes of Millau Grands Causses' was created on June 22, 1989, comprising Aguessac, Compeyre, Creissels, Millau and Paulhe.
-Today the community consists of 15 towns with the addition of Comprégnac, Saint-Georges-de-Luzençon, La Roque-Sainte-Marguerite, Saint-André-de-Vézines, Mostuéjouls, Peyreleau, Rivière-sur-Tarn and Veyreau.
+The 'Community of Communes of Millau Grands Causses' was created on 22 June 1989.
+It was a federation of 5 municipalities, namely Aguessac, Compeyre, Creissels, Millau and Paulhe.
+Nowadays, the community consists of 15 communes with the addition of Comprégnac, Saint-Georges-de-Luzençon, La Roque-Sainte-Marguerite, Saint-André-de-Vézines, Mostuéjouls, Peyreleau, Rivière-sur-Tarn and Veyreau.